 According to Recruiting Blogs, Millennials are on track to overtake the Baby Boomers as the largest age group and will therefore become the dominate force in the workplace.
 In 2014 EMarketer quoted that Millennials represent nearly 23% of the UK population, so employers better take note!
+Here's our guide on how to recruit Millennials.

 The term Millennials applies to those who reached their adulthood around the start of the 21st Century and have grown up in a new digital age.
 Graduates leaving University who are on the hunt for their first job are increasingly more online and social-savvy than their predecessors, and have a better grasp of the ever-changing world around them.
 It is their innovative ideas & understanding of new job roles that are emerging and essential to help a business move with the times.